 Final Walk Thru Home Inspection

 Having A-Pro Home Inspection Albuquerque-Santa Fe on your side during the final walk thru Inspection is a wise decision.
 A final walk-through is executed a few hours to five days before closing.
 It is not a home inspection nor is it a time to begin negotiating repairs.
-The primary purpose of the final walk thru inspection is to make sure that the property is in the agreed upon condition you agreed to buy it in. (agreed-upon repairs/improvements, if any, were made satisfactory) Many clients re-hire us to conduct the walk thru after our initial home inspection when there were changes, repairs or improvements negotiated in order to come to a purchase agreement.
+The primary purpose of the final walk-thru inspection is to make sure that the property is in the agreed-upon condition you agreed to buy it in. (agreed-upon repairs/improvements, if any, were made satisfactory) Many clients re-hire us to conduct the walk thru after our initial home inspection when there were changes, repairs or improvements negotiated in order to come to a purchase agreement.

 There are additional inspections outside of the scope of a standard Home Inspection.
 Most home inspectors in the State of New Mexico follow minimum standards of practice required by Chapter 308-408C NMC.
-A-Pro provides a 500-point inspection which covers over 1,800 systems and/or components.
+A-Pro provides a 500-point inspection that covers over 1,800 systems and/or components.
 Contact your A-Pro inspector today for further details.

 Below are ancillary services that may be of interest to you now or has a homeowner.

 Many clients hire A-Pro to Inspect and verify that specific Home Repairs have been done satisfactorily.
 The major advantages to using A-Pro to verify home repairs are when the client does not have the technical background or time simply does not allow them to address.
 We work for remote landlords as well as adult children of elderly parents who live independently to ensure our clients get everything that was agreed upon before making a final payment to a contractor.